AaronJai/banking_saas_platform/notes.md

 ## Forms
 Forms can be tricky but one of the most complex things we'll do.
 We build ours using react-hook-form and zod (a great library for form validation)

+## Atomic Functions
+an atomic transaction is one that either works or doesn't. no in-between. if it goes through, needs to go through to the end. otherwise fail.
+- we cannot create a new user account and then not add to the database.
+- we cannot add to database, then not connect to plaid

+# Plaid and Dwolla
+Plaid connects apps with bankaccounts making it easy to access account info and do things like verifying identity.
+Like a middleman that ensures info is shared securely.

+Dwolla helps send, receive, and request payments specialising in real-time payments.